 Have you been charged with Affray?

 Then you will need the services of an experienced criminal lawyer.
-Affray is a serious offence that carries a maximum penalty of 5 years in prison.
+Affray is a serious offence that carries a maximum penalty of 5 years in prison or 7 years in prison in circumstances where you are concealing your identity.
 Before telling the Court how you intend to plead, there are many questions to be considered.

 The prosecution must prove: